- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 Modules are delivered as a mixture of twilight, daytime and weekend sessions to accommodate study and employment.

-In addition, you’ll use Bath Spa University’s Virtual Learning Environment (Minerva) for exchange of materials and communication.
+In addition, you’ll use Bath Spa University’s Virtual Learning Environment (Minerva) for the exchange of materials and communication.
 Collaborative analysis of ideas through discussion and problem solving is central to teaching and learning on this SpLD / Dyslexia course.

 "I am now tutoring and I feel confident - even with my dyslexia - to go out and support others.
 Helping a young person to understand and embrace their learning differences and then enabling them to experience learning success is proving very rewarding and I'm loving it!"Student feedback